 Nothing beats returning home to your toilet after not pooping for four days during a vacation.
-AM I RIGHT?!?
-Constipation when traveling is the worst.
-However, we can link a few common causes to this uncomfortable phenomenon that we can explore to understand better why we can’t seem to go while on the go.
-Additionally, we have some tips to help keep your poops moving so you don’t feel like you are pooping a baseball when you get back.
+Not being able to poop on vacation is actually super common for a lot of people.
+Here’s why.
+And, some tips to help keep your poops moving so you don’t feel like you are pooping a baseball when you get back.

-When we travel, normal schedules and routines go out the window.
-This spontaneity and change can make trips exciting, but it can wreak havoc on our plumbing.
-Depending on your travel plans, that comfortable and familiar morning poop may fall (or not) in the middle of the day or at 3 AM in your new destination.
-Recognizing how changes to your schedule and normal activities affect your bowel movements can help bring peace of mind.
+When we travel, normal schedules and routines go out the window, especially if you’re swapping time zones.
+This spontaneity and change can make trips exciting, but it can wreak havoc on our digestive system.
+That comfortable and familiar morning poop may fall (or not) in the middle of the day or at 3 AM in your new destination.

-Following schedule changes, our eating habits often look very different when taking a load off.
-Don’t worry – we are not going to recommend that you swap out a vacation piña colada for your typical Tuesday salad.
-It is just important to recognize that different intakes can cause different outcomes.
+Our eating and drinking habits often look very different when taking a load off.
+Now we are not going to recommend that you swap out a vacation piña colada for your typical Tuesday salad.
+But we do want you to know that different intakes can cause different outcomes.

 Another culprit of action constipation is dehydration.
-Regardless of whether the lack of water intake is intentional, this can be a critical factor in stopping the number two train.
-Thankfully, you can try a few easy tricks to feel some relief on your next getaway.
+Regardless of whether the lack of water intake is intentional or not, it can be a factor in stopping the number two train.

 You all know I am a Squatty Potty evangelist.
-Unfortunately, when traveling, you may not have access to your everyday Squatty Potty, so here are a few alternative options to consider:
+Unfortunately, you may not have access to your everyday Squatty Potty.
+Here are a few alternative options to consider:

 - First, Squatty Potty makes a lightweight travel stool that folds up!
 If you can’t add one to your luggage, no worries, keep reading.

-- Try sideways placing a bathroom trash can to elevate your feet into the squatting position.
+- Try placing a bathroom trash can on its side to elevate your feet into the squatting position.

 - You can also use your suitcase!

 This squatting position helps relax your pelvic floor muscles to empty the tank.
-If you are new here, check out this article to learn more about proper pooping techniques.
-Make sure to avoid straining or holding your breath and exhale like you are blowing out A LOT of birthday candles.
+If you are new here, it’s important to learn more about proper pooping techniques.
+Make sure to avoid straining or holding your breath.
+Instead, exhale like you are blowing out birthday candles.